-How does an expat buy things online in China?
+Is it possible for a foreigner to do online shopping in China?
 Can I use my foreign credit card on Chinese stores or do I need to have a Chinese bank account?
 It’s these type of questions that expats ask all the time when it comes how to buy things online in China.
+Here’s a simple guide to help.

 When I first moved to China, I remember it being a challenge to find the most simple things like blankets, plates, utensils, cups and anything else needed to make my apartment a home.
 From finding a nearby store to identifying quality products at reasonable prices and hauling it back home with a language barrier mixed in, shopping was a struggle.